jcugnoni/Fractal-Cortex/README.md

 - Sometimes slicing calculations will encounter challenging geometry that halts the slicing process.
 This is the most important issue and requires more in-depth error handling within slicing_functions.py.
 - Improve efficiency of slicing calculations (I parallelized everything I could, but there's room for improvement)
 - Add support generation for both 3 and 5-axis modes
-- Add any remaining print settings that are essential (but try not to add too many options)
+- Add any remaining print settings that are essential (but try not to add too many bells and whistles)

 If you use Fractal Cortex and discover any other bugs or potential improvements, please let me know: dan@fractalrobotics.com